 The toast is given before the couple’s first dance as husband and wife, so the best man invites them to the dance floor as soon as the toast are made.

 While your toast can run the gamut from being entertaining and lighthearted to being an emotional tearjerker, the best wedding speeches are the ones that come from the heart, and nothing can make up for the lived experience with the couple that you can share through little stories.
 It is the ultimate way to pay tribute to a couple’s love.
-So, learn how to make a toast at a wedding from our aforementioned tips and examples and bring joy to the day!
+So, learn how to make a toast at a wedding party from our aforementioned tips and examples and bring joy to the day!

 Being asked to give the wedding toast is an honor and a big responsibility.
 While you can always draft a toast that is a good mix of laughter and tears, the best wedding speeches are the ones that come from the heart.
 Nothing can make up for your lived experiences with the couple that you can share through little anecdotes in your speech.
 It is best to pay tribute to a newly-wed couple’s love as a close well-wisher.
 So, use the tips mentioned above to make a toast at a wedding and bring more joy to the day!